Indonesia says 'pings' detected in search for AirAsia flight recorders

 Relatives of the victims have urged authorities to make finding the remains of their loved ones the priority.

-The transport ministry has suspended the carrier's Surabaya-Singapore license, saying it only had permission to fly the route on Mondays, Tuesdays, Thursdays and Saturdays.
+The transport ministry has suspended the carrier's Surabaya-Singapore licence, saying it only had permission to fly the route on Mondays, Tuesdays, Thursdays and Saturdays.

 Flight QZ8501 took off on a Sunday, though the ministry said this had no bearing on the accident.